What is the difference between a filet mignon and a ribeye?

 “I always thought filet mignon was the steak to beat, but the fat content in a ribeye is fantastic.” — Neil Patrick Harris (I know he’s not a chef, but his husband is.)

 You might guess from the name that ribeye comes from the rib section.
-Specifically, this lovely piece of meat is cut from a zone covering ribs 6 to 12.
+Specifically, this lovely piece of meat is cut from the center rib, a zone covering ribs 6 to 12.
 This is the same area from which butchers cut rib steak and prime rib roast.

 You can tell a ribeye steak from a rib steak with ease: a ribeye is boneless, and a rib steak is bone-in.
 They are large, roughly oval-shaped, and typically show heavy fat marbling.